Scar Camouflage FAQ

 How many sessions are needed?

 Most clients need 2–4 sessions, spaced 6–8 weeks apart.
-Number depends on scar type, size, depth, and how well the pigment holds in the tissue.
+The number of sessions depends on scar type, size, depth, and how well the pigment holds in the tissue.

 Does it hurt?

 Sensation varies based on scar location and nerve sensitivity.
 Many scars have reduced sensation, but some areas may still be tender.
-Topical numbing is usually applied to reduce discomfort.
+Topical numbing can be applied if needed to reduce discomfort, but most clients find it unnecessary.

 How long do results last?